Fusō-class battleship: Armament

 The main battery of the Fusō class underwent multiple modernizations throughout the ships' careers.
 During the first reconstruction of both vessels, the elevation of the main guns was increased to −5/+43 degrees, giving a maximum firing range of 35450 yd.
 The recoil mechanism of the guns was also changed from a hydraulic to pneumatic system, which allowed for a faster firing cycle of the main guns.

 By World War II, the guns used Type 91 armor-piercing, capped shells.
 Each of these shells weighed 673.5 kg and had a muzzle velocity of 775 m/s.
 They had a maximum range of 27800 m at +30 degrees of elevation and 35450 m at +43 degrees after modernization.
 Also available was a 625 kg high-explosive shell that had a muzzle velocity of 805 m/s.
-A special Type 3 Sankaidan incendiary shrapnel shell was developed in the 1930s for anti-aircraft use.
+A special Type 3 San Shiki incendiary shrapnel shell was developed in the 1930s for anti-aircraft use.

 As built, the Fusō class was fitted with a secondary armament of sixteen 50-caliber six-inch guns mounted in single casemates along the sides of the hull at the level of the upper deck.
 Eight guns were mounted per side, and each had an arc of fire of 130 degrees and a maximum elevation of +15 degrees.
 Each gun could fire a 45.36 kg high-explosive projectile a maximum distance of 22970 yd at a rate of between four and six shots per minute.
 During their reconstruction in the 1930s, the maximum elevation of the guns was increased to +30 degrees, which increased their maximum range by approximately 900 m.